 We currently have seven directors.
-Under French law and our By-laws, our board of directors must be composed of between three and 18 members, subject to an amendment to our By-laws which would reduce the maximum number of directors to 10 and which we are asking our shareholders to approve pursuant to Resolution 20.
+Under French law and our by-laws, our board of directors must be composed of between three and 10 members.
 Directors are elected, re-elected and may be removed at a shareholders' general meeting with a simple majority vote of our shareholders.
-Currently, pursuant to our By-laws, our directors are elected for two-year terms.
+Currently, pursuant to our by-laws, our directors are elected for two-year terms.

-Our By-laws also provide, in accordance with French law, that our directors may be removed with or without cause by the affirmative vote of the holders of at least a majority of the votes of the shareholders present, represented by a proxy or voting by mail at the relevant ordinary shareholders' meeting.
-In addition, our By-laws provide, in accordance with French law, that any vacancy on our board of directors resulting from the death or resignation of a director may be filled by vote of a majority of our directors then in office, provided there are at least three directors remaining, and provided further that there has been no shareholders' meeting since such death or resignation.
+Our by-laws also provide, in accordance with French law, that our directors may be removed with or without cause by the affirmative vote of the holders of at least a majority of the votes of the shareholders present, represented by a proxy or voting by mail at the relevant ordinary shareholders' meeting.
+In addition, our by-laws provide, in accordance with French law, that any vacancy on our board of directors resulting from the death or resignation of a director may be filled by vote of a majority of our directors then in office, provided there are at least three directors remaining, and provided further that there has been no shareholders' meeting since such death or resignation.
 Directors chosen or appointed to fill a vacancy are elected by the board of directors for the remaining duration of the current term of the replaced director.
 The appointment must be ratified at the shareholders' general meeting following such election by the board of directors.
 In the event the board of directors is composed of less than three directors as a result of vacancies, the remaining directors shall immediately convene a shareholders' general meeting to elect one or several new directors in order for there to be at least three directors serving on the board of directors at any given time, in accordance with French law.